ethanrobevans/ethanrobevans.github.io/cv.md

 ## Work Experience

-`Dec, 2018 - Current`
+`May, 2019 - Present`
 __Product Design Engineer__  <br/>
 Tosoh Quartz

 -Design and develop the necessary processes to introduce new products and product lines <br/>
+-Develop continuous improvement processes specializing in large lathe glassblowing <br/>
+-Review engineering drawings and blueprints to produce products to customer specifications

+`Dec, 2018 - May, 2019`
+__Industrial Engineer__  <br/>
+Tosoh Quartz

 -Design and roll out lean manufacturing changes in order to maximize workflow and resource allocation <br/>
--Develop continuous improvement processes specializing in large lathe glassblowing
+-Coordinate engineering, programming, and production projects <br/>

 `Jan, 2015 - May, 2018`